clairedavid/intro_to_ml/studies/studies_list.md

 ## Feature Ranking with Different Classifiers
 Is feature importance absolute, or relative to a given classifier?
 Explore this by comparing how different classifiers or regressors rank features.

+## Gradient Double Descent (GDD)
+Train a simple model with enough flexibility to fit the training data exactly, and let it run for a long time.
+Track both training and test performance over the course of optimization.
+You should be able to observe the phenomenon known as _Gradient Double Descent_.
+Think of a general visual that could encompass all your relevant parameters of the study.

 ## Support Vector Machine
 For several datasets, compare the performance of an SVM vs a Random Forest classifiers (if time, add a neural network).